A primer on optimal transport for causal inference with observational data: Using time variation for identification: difference-in-differences and parallel trends

 While instruments are a ``silver bullet'' for the general endogeneity problem introduced above, finding a valid and relevant instrument is the challenge in practice.
 This is amplified by the fact that instrument validity is difficult to test, which turns out to be an impossibility when the instrument $Z$ is distributed on a continuum \citep{gunsilius2021nontestability, pearl1995testability}.

 Moreover, in many settings, other information is available on the problem, often a time domain.
 The simplest setting is the one with two time periods---a pre-treatment period $t=0$ and a post-treatment period $t=1$---and two groups of interest---usually a treated group $g=1$ and an untreated control group $g=0$.
-This is the setting in the minimum wage analysis by Card and Krueger \citep{card1994minimum} for instance.
+This is the setting in the minimum wage analysis by Card and Krueger \citep{card1994minimum} mentioned in the introduction for instance.

 It is natural to exploit the given structure.
 The idea is to make the \emph{parallel trends assumption}.
-This assumption essentially states that the change over time of the outcome in the control group, that is, the group that did not receive the treatment between $t=0$ and $t=1$, captures all the unobservable influences that cause the outcome to change over time \emph{except for the influence of the actual treatment}.
+This assumption states that the change over time of the outcome in the control group, that is, the group that did not receive the treatment between $t=0$ and $t=1$, captures all the unobservable influences that cause the outcome to change over time \emph{except for the influence of the actual treatment}.
 Under this assumption, one can then extract the effect of receiving treatment between $t=0$ and $t=1$ by comparing the change in the outcome over time for the treatment group with the change in the outcome over time for the control group: a difference-in-differences.

 This method of difference-in-difference has become one of the main pillars for reduced-form causal inference in applied research, extended to many time periods and several different techniques.
-The models there are parametric linear, that is, $g(X,V) = X^\top\beta +V$ and $h(Z,W) = Z^\top\gamma + W$.
+The standard DiD models are parametric linear, that is, $g(X,V) = X^\top\beta +V$ and $h(Z,W) = Z^\top\gamma + W$.
 This allows for simple linear regression methods to identify \emph{average treatment effects}, as in \cite{card1994minimum}.
 For a recent overview of this applied literature, consider \cite{roth2023s}.
 A formal treatment of the semiparametric case, still focusing on average effects, can be found in \cite{abadie2005semiparametric}.
 The methods focusing on average effects are fundamental, but can miss important details as laid out in the minimum wage example in the introduction.